 In Texas, courts often decide whether an asset qualifies as separate property or community property by applying the inception of title rule.
 Under this legal theory, the court only assesses the character of the property at the moment it was acquired or when a right of claim was established.
 Based on this information, the court then determines whether an asset qualifies as community property.
 In other cases, Texas courts use a method known as tracing, which requires determining the source of the funds used to purchase the property in question.
 If the source of the funds cannot be traced, courts usually label the assets as community property.

-The attorneys at Conner & Lindamood, P.C. are familiar with both methods of property identification and so ensure that our clients are able to provide the court with all financial documents and valuations necessary to ensuring that your assets are not labeled community property by default.
+The lawyers at Lindamood & Robinson, P.C. are familiar with both methods of property identification and so ensure that our clients are able to provide the court with all financial documents and valuations necessary to ensuring that your assets are not labeled community property by default.

-Contact an Experienced League City Complex Marital Estates Attorney Today
+Contact an Experienced League City Complex Marital Estates Lawyer Today

-If you and your spouse each own high value assets and are considering a divorce, please contact the law firm of Conner & Lindamood, P.C. by calling 281-942-6475 and we will do our best to help you obtain a fair and just property settlement.
+If you and your spouse each own high value assets and are considering a divorce, please contact the law firm of Lindamood & Robinson, P.C. by calling 281-942-6475 and we will do our best to help you obtain a fair and just property settlement.